 Our open door policy means that parents have a direct route through which to gain advice and support should they require it.
-This process generally begins with the form tutor, and can then extend to include the head of year and members of the Learning Support team.
 With everyone working together, in a sympathetic and responsive environment, we aim to develop mentally and physically healthy individuals who are able to take the best possible benefit from their school experience.